Building a Simple CRUD app with Node, Express, and MongoDB

 })

-The urlencoded method within body-parser tells body-parser to extract data from the <form> element and add them to the body property in the request object.
+The urlencoded method on express tells express to extract data from the <form> element and add them to the body property in the request object.

 You should be able to see values from the <form> element inside req.body now.
 Try doing a console.log and see what it is!